Isabelle Chen, wrestler

 The Competitor

 Isabelle Chen started wrestling at 13 — drawn to the discipline, the strategy, and the community that combat sport builds.
-Now 17, she trains with the Bhullar Wrestling Club in Richmond and competes at the national and international level in both freestyle wrestling and Brazilian jiu-jitsu.
+Now 17, she trains with the Bhullar Wrestling Club in Richmond and competes at the national and international level as a member of Team BC in both freestyle wrestling and Brazilian jiu-jitsu.

-In late May 2026, she traveled to Montreal and came home as a Canadian World Team Trials gold medalist, competing in the 49 kg U17 Cadet category.
+In late May 2026, she traveled to Montreal and came home as a Canadian World Team Trials gold medalist, competing in the 49 kg U17 Cadet category — her third consecutive podium at the Canadian National Wrestling Championships.
 She earned her place on Canada's national team and will head to the 2026 World Championship in Azerbaijan at the end of July.

 Isabelle Chen on the podium at the 2026 Canadian World Team Trials Isabelle Chen on the podium at the 2026 Canadian Wrestling World Team Trials — Montreal